-The National Screening Service's (NSS) screening programmes BreastCheck, CervicalCheck, BowelScreen and DRS were paused in March 2020.
+The National Screening Service's (NSS) four programmes: BreastCheck, CervicalCheck, BowelScreen and Diabetic RetinaScreen were paused in March 2020.
 This move was taken on public health advice due to the situation with COVID-19.
 The pause in screening was put in place to protect participants and staff by complying with social distancing guidelines.
 In addition, the HSE temporarily redeployed staff and resources to the response to COVID-19.
 However, clinical staff continued to work within the programmes.

 In June, the NSS announced a planned phased restart of its screening programmes.
-CervicalCheck and Diabetic RetinaScreening recommenced at the beginning of July.
+CervicalCheck and Diabetic RetinaScreen recommenced screening at the beginning of July.
 BowelScreen resumed in August.
 We expect BreastCheck to resume in September/October.
 The resumption is across all locations.

-For screening to operate safely all parts of the screening pathway, from sample-taking and laboratories through to diagnostics and treatment (for example, colposcopy and surgery) must have access to adequate capacity, and be robust, staffed and accessible.
+All parts of the screening chain, from sample-taking and laboratories through to treatment (for example, colposcopy and surgery) have to have access to adequate capacity, and be robust, staffed and accessible for screening to operate safely.
 This includes the need to have appropriate infection controls in place, and that PPE requirements are identified and made available.